-- Art allows our pupils to cultivate the learning behaviours of curiosity and, creativity by enabling our pupils to critically engage with the world as they find it and make connections, to the national and global contexts they live in.
+At Convent of Jesus and Mary Catholic Infant School & Nursery we strive to ensure all pupils produce creative and imaginative work.
+Pupils have the opportunity to explore their ideas and record their experiences, as well as exploring the work of others and evaluate different creative ideas.
+Art allows our pupils to cultivate the learning behaviours of curiosity and creativity by enabling them to critically engage with the world as they find it and make connections, to the national and global contexts they live in.

 At our school we use the Kapow Primary Art and Design scheme of work.
 This programme of study aims to inspire pupils and develop their confidence to experiment and create their own works of art.
 This scheme compliments our own rich and varied art curriculum which gives our pupils the opportunity to develop their ability, nurture their talent and interests, express their ideas and thoughts about the world.
 Pupils will explore a variety of artistic processes and techniques, develop their fine motor skills as well as critical thinking and evaluation.
 They will become confident and proficient in a variety of techniques including drawing, painting, sculpting, as well as other selected craft skills, e.g. collage, printing, weaving and patterns.
 They will also develop their knowledge of famous artists, designers, and craft makers.

 Pupils will develop their interest and curiosity about Art and Design through a series of lessons offering a coherent progression of skills, and knowledge and it also offers our pupils the opportunity to ask questions and demonstrate their skills in a variety of ways.
 The lessons will offer the chance for pupils to develop their emotional expression through art to further enhance their personal, social, and emotional development.

 Kapow Primary Art and Design scheme of work supports pupils to meet the National Curriculum end of key stage attainment targets and has been written to fully cover the National Society for Education in Art and Design’s progression competencies.